rdupplaw/makers-bookmark-manager/README.md

 As a user,
 so I can remove bookmarks I don't need,
 I want to delete a bookmark.

+As a user,
+so I can make changes and corrections,
+I want to update a bookmark.
 ```

 # Domain model